Table of Contents

 Credit counseling services can be a smart way to access professional financial advice at a low cost — or, in some cases, even for free.
-Usually nonprofits, these organizations can offer educational materials, workshops, and one-on-one counseling with trained financial professionals to help you make an achievable plan to repay your debts, set up a sustainable budget, and more.
+Usually nonprofits, credit counseling organizations can offer educational materials, workshops, and one-on-one counseling with trained financial professionals to help you make an achievable plan to repay your debts, set up a sustainable budget, and more.

 It’s important to understand, however, the difference between credit counseling organizations and debt settlement agencies.
 The latter are usually for-profit companies that may not always be acting with your best interests in mind.